openstack/zun/doc/source/admin/osprofiler.rst

 Then restart zun-api and zun-compute (Attention, the newest version of Zun has move zun-api service to apache2 server.
 You can't restart the service just in screen.
-Use "systemctl restart apache2" will work)
+Use "systemctl restart apache2" will work).

 Use below commands to get the trace information::